molinerisLab/dap/README.md

 * If the link refers to a non-version specific file: it copies the link.
 * If the link refers to a version specific file: it creates a copy of the file and adds a link to the new one in the version directory.
 **By convention, version specific files' names end with _{VersionName}.**

+### Dap clone and sub-versions
+SourceVersion and NewVersion might refer to subfolders inside the dataset/ directory, using the common '/' syntax.
+For example it's possible to have a version named *humans/v1*.
+In this case the following operations are allowed:
+* dap clone humans/v1 humans/v2 --> simply clones the humans/v1 version into humans/v2.
+* dap clone humans/v1 bald_monkeys/v1 --> clones the humans/v1 version into bald_monkeys/v1.
+If bald_monkey directory does not exist, it creates it.
+* dap clone humans bald_monkeys --> clones the entire humans directory into the new directory.
+Any version inside the human directory will be cloned.
+These operations are not allowed:
+* dap clone humans humans/v3 --> cannot clone entire directory into a subdirectory of it.
+* dap clone humans/v1 humans --> cannot clone directory into parent (or ancestor) directory.

 ## dap addmodule
 It imports an external project inside the current project as a module, cloning it from a remote repository.